 Once cooled, the chocolate meringue cookies are dipped in melted chocolate to make them extra chocolaty!
 You can easily skip this step, but it's not that much work, (especially if you melt the chocolate while the cookies bake), and is well worth the effort!

-You can use any chocolate here, (I used dark chocolate chips), but generally the higher quality the chocolate, the better the chocolate will 'set' on the dipped cookies.
+You can use any chocolate here, (I used dark chocolate chips), but generally the higher the quality of the chocolate, the better the chocolate will 'set' on the dipped cookies.

 If you accidentally seize your chocolate when melting it, have no fear, you can still fix the chocolate and use it to dip your cookies!